spectrocloud/librarium/content/docs/12-enterprise-version/02-deploying-an-enterprise-cluster.md

 <WarningBox>

-Starting with Palette 4.0.0, the Palette CLI is the only supported method for installing Palette.
+Starting with Palette 4.0.0, the Palette CLI, and the Helm Chart, are the only supported methods for installing Palette.
 The Palette OVA installation method is only available for versions 3.4 and earlier.
+Refer to the CLI tab below, or the [Kubernetes Install Helm Chart](/enterprise-version#kubernetesinstallhelmchart)  guide for additional guidance on how to install Palette.

 </WarningBox>